BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 view.js
 -------
    view.js will be used by both the mobile and desktop versions of your application.
 It starts with a define method that lists jquery, backbone, model.js, and main.html.
-You will notice that the string `text!` is included before main.html.
-This tells Require.js to use the Require.js text plugin to dynamically include the main.html file (very handy for storing templates in separate files and then including them dynamically).
-Keep in mind that the standard for Require.js plugins is to list the name of the plugin followed by an exclamation point before a dependency.

    The rest of the file is a pretty standard Backbone.js View class: